 He has two children.

-Research Director Component Development & Manager Fatigue & Life Time Prediction
+Scientific Director Component Development & Manager Fatigue & Life Time Prediction

-Special expertise: Method development for realistic and efficient material and component testing under consideration of environmental influences (temperature, humidity, media)
+Special Expertise: Method development for realistic and efficient material and component testing under consideration of environmental influences (temperature, humidity, media)

 The list of publications is available here.